zhangyingerjelly/zhangyingerjelly.github.io/_portfolio/portfolio.md

   - /about.html
 ---

-I am a fifth-year PhD student at Zhejiang University.
-I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020.<br>
+I am a Researcher at the Qwen team, Alibaba Group. <br> I received my Ph.D. degree from Zhejiang University in 2025, where I also obtained my B.E. degree from the College of Information Science and Electronic Engineering in 2020.
-I will join the Qwen team, Alibaba Group after graduation.

 Research Interests
 ======